bbauska/W3Cx-3of5/README.md

 On the server side, you may have PHP, Java, C#, Ruby, Python, etc. components.
 There are several ways to collect server-side data from a form in a Web page: REST Web services, servlets, Microsoft ASP pages, etc.

 On the client side, the forms indicate to which server and how the data should be sent,  using the action and method attributes respectively.
-A <button type="submit"> or an <input type=submit> field is used to submit the form content.
+A &lt;button type="submit"> or an &lt;input type=submit> field is used to submit the form content.

 For example: <form action="myServerCode.php" method="POST">...</form>.
 Here, we set the URL of the server side code (myServerCode.php), and the HTTP method that will be used by the browser for sending the form content (POST).